vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

 ## Aggregate data by using aggregate functions

+Let's take a look at an example of how we can aggregate data by using aggregate functions.

-The basis of this example is a simple table of sensor data, to be more precise a list of temperature values.
-We have two columns: 'TS' for the date and time when the temperature was taken, 'temperature' for the actual temperature.
+The basis of this example is a simple table of sensor data.
+Specifically, it's a list of temperature values.
+We have two columns:

+* **TS** - the date and time when the temperature was taken
+* **Temperature** - the actual temperature

 ![image](/assets/2023-11-14/010.png)

-Let's assume now we are not interested in all the detail data.
-The only thing we want to know (and present on our dashbaord later) is the maximum and the minimum temperature that was recorded today.
-Here's how the SQL statement looks like that is submitted to be processed by the hub:
+Let's assume we are not interested in all the data.
+The only thing we want to know (and present on our dashboard later) is the maximum and the minimum temperature that was recorded today.
+To do that, we can give this SQL statement to the Hub:

 {% highlight sql %}
 select